 In a world that is continuously obsessed with intermediate cartridges like 5.56 and .300 blackout, fewer people are understanding the merits of a full-size cartridge like .308 or even 6.5 creedmoore.
 If you are among this like few that get to shoot heavy metal cartridges and full-size bullets, consider yourself lucky.

-The m1a, m14 or m1a1, depending on how you know it, was designed in a simpler time.
-Back when military doctrine stated that the Army that put the most led downrange would always win.
+The M1A, M14 or M1A1, depending on how you know it, was designed in a simpler time.
+Back when military doctrine stated that the Army put the most led downrange would always win.
 While these rifles can be adapted for precision fire, they are often used for plinking, hunting and little more.

 These rifles were not designed to be used with optics, and a few idiosyncrasies will have to be addressed before you can make full use of them.
-Here are the best scope for M1A on the market as well as tips and tricks to make sure you don’t buy the wrong one, as well as the lessons learned from how to mount an M1A to a scope that it wasn’t designed for.
+Here are the best scope for M1A on the market as well as tips & tricks to make sure you don’t buy the wrong one, and the lessons learned from how to mount an M1A to a scope that it wasn’t designed for.

 Table of Contents